Minimax rates of convergence for nonparametric regression under adversarial attacks: Main results

-If $\tilde{f}$ is minimax optimal in the sense that $\sup_{f \in \mathcal{F}}R(f,\tilde{f}) \asymp \inf_{\hat{f}}\sup_{f \in \mathcal{F}} R(f,\hat{f})$ under the standard setting, then the plug-in estimator $\hat{f}_{\mathrm{PI}}$ based on $\tilde{f}$ is minimax optimal in terms of the adverarial risk.
-To the best our knowledge, (\ref{eq:minimax}) is the first minimax result for the general regression setting.
-Our bounds are modular and general.
-They can be applied to many models.
-Applying it to new models is easy: it requires simply computing the sup-norm convergence and the ideal adversarial loss in the target function class.
+Therefore, (\ref{eq:minimax}) addresses Question Q.1 raised in Section~\ref{sec:setup}, showing that the adversarial minimax rate is jointly determined by the standard minimax rate and the largest ideal loss in $\mathcal{F}$.
+Regarding Question Q.2, we establish that if $\tilde{f}$ is minimax optimal in the sense that $\sup_{f \in \mathcal{F}}R(f,\tilde{f}) \asymp \inf_{\hat{f}}\sup_{f \in \mathcal{F}} R(f,\hat{f})$ under the standard setting, then the adversarial plug-in estimator $\hat{f}_{\mathrm{PI}}$ based on $\tilde{f}$ is minimax optimal in terms of the adversarial risk.
+To the best our knowledge, (\ref{eq:minimax}) is the first minimax result in adversarial learning for the general regression setting.
+Our bounds are modular and can be applied to many models by computing the sup-norm convergence and the ideal adversarial loss in the target function class.